Israel Pounds Lebanon with Deadliest Strikes of the War, Killing Over 180 and Testing Ceasefire

 Why It Matters

 The situation in Lebanon represents one of the most significant tests of the fragile US-Iran ceasefire.
-If Hezbollah resumes large-scale attacks on Israel in response to the strikes, it could trigger a broader escalation that draws Iran back into direct conflict with the United States — potentially collapsing the ceasefire before the two-week window expires.
+The strikes have exposed a fundamental tension at the heart of the diplomatic framework: a ceasefire between the US and Iran that explicitly excludes Israeli military action in Lebanon is, in practice, a ceasefire in name only for the Lebanese people.
+If Hezbollah resumes large-scale attacks on Israel in response to the bombardment, it could trigger a broader escalation that draws Iran back into direct conflict with the United States — potentially collapsing the ceasefire before the two-week window expires.
+The international community's ability to restrain Israeli military action while simultaneously pressing Iran to maintain the truce is being tested to its limits.

 What's Next

 Diplomatic efforts are focused on persuading Israel to exercise restraint in Lebanon while the US-Iran talks in Islamabad proceed.
-The coming days will be critical in determining whether the ceasefire can survive the pressure being placed on it.
+The coming days will be critical in determining whether the ceasefire can survive the pressure being placed on it by the ongoing Israeli military campaign.
 Follow live updates at Al Jazeera.
+Further analysis is available from the UK Parliament Research Briefing on the Iran conflict.